Debt Ratios for Residential Lending

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

 If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Mortgage Loan Pre-Qualifying Calculator.

 Remember these ratios are only guidelines.
 We will be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
-At Essential Mortgage Co., we answer questions about qualifying all the time.
+At Essential Mortgage Company, we answer questions about qualifying all the time.
 Give us a call: (504) 888-3858.